SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 The PDF tool gives you the possibility to add PDF documents containing texts, graphics or scores.
-By default the PDF is displayed as a small thumbnail showing a miniture of the first page.
+By default the PDF is displayed as a small thumbnail showing a miniature of the first page.
 The reader of your exposition can load this PDF in a new tab by clicking the thumbnail.
 Alternatively, you can set the tool to display the PDF content directly embedded in the page (see [options](#pdf-options "link to pdf options")).